Qurbani Notes

 Skin and by-products

 The skin and other by-products are recovered by the abattoir.
 The standard recommendation is to donate the value (typically AUD $5–$10 per share) as sadaqa to the charity of your choice.
+The Sadaqa add-on at checkout lets you do this in one step.

 May Allah swt accept your sacrifice and each of your efforts, and make it a means of His forgiveness and mercy.
 Ameen.